pixeltraits/pixelrest/README.md

 Test your API REST with swagger : <br>
 `http://localhost:1338/api-docs` <br>

+Before test documents service, don't forget to create documents directory in your projet

 # SECURITY
 Never push secret.js on your git.
 You should add it to your gitignore!